 WEBSITE DISCLOSURE

-Calibre Mining Corp. (“Calibre” or “the Company”) updates the information on this website regularly.
+Calibre Mining Corp. (the “Company” or “Calibre”) updates the information on this website regularly.
 However, such information is not intended to be a comprehensive review of all matters and developments concerning Calibre and Calibre cannot guarantee the accuracy, currency or completeness of the information at all times and assumes no responsibility in this regard.

 This website and the materials posted on it do not constitute an offer to sell or the solicitation of an offer to buy any securities of Calibre and any representation to the contrary would be unlawful.